-• Note that there is some functionality missing from the Windows version.
+Note that there is some functionality missing from the Windows version.
 Most prominently, the timing functions do not work.
-I suppose this functionality should be easy to add.
+This functionality should be easy to add-let me know if you are interested in doing it and I will give you all the help I can.
 In addition, the Windows version will only run in sequential mode for a variety of reasons.
 However, it should be relatively easy to get it running in parallel if you can get PVM working under Windows.
+Let me know if you are interested.